AtroposBot/web/docs/setup.md

-If you have a role you're already using as a 'muted' role, that prevents certain actions like speaking and reacting in channels, use `/settings mutedrole set <role>` to set it as the role Eris will apply to people when you mute them using Eris.
-If you do not have one or would prefer Eris to programmatically create one for all channels (voice and text), simply mute someone and Eris will handle the rest.
+If you have a role you're already using as a 'muted' role, that prevents certain actions like speaking and reacting in channels, use `/settings mutedrole set <role>` to set it as the role Atropos will apply to people when you mute them using Atropos.
+If you do not have one or would prefer Atropos to programmatically create one for all channels (voice and text), simply mute someone and Atropos will handle the rest.